 Sponsorship and partners

-The Nohr Chapter’s role in this project is to serve as the project sponsor or project leader.
-Because the chapter does not have the physical or financial resources to effectively undertake project activities it is necessary to reach out to other organizations for volunteer labor and financial assistance.
+The Nohr Chapter’s role in this project is to serve as a project sponsor and the project leader.
+Because the chapter does not have the physical or financial resources to effectively undertake project activities alone, it is necessary to reach out to other organizations for volunteer labor and financial assistance.
 We are indebted and grateful for the financial and physical support we have received from our partners over the last several years.
 We look forward to continuing these partnerships in our ongoing habitat improvement efforts.
 The partners for the Blue River 2006 project are:

 - The Blackhawk Chapter TU